ad unit placeholder ad unit placeholder ad unit placeholder

 • An interest in the arts and painting – suggesting that you are a creative person

 • Writing a blog – implying that you use your free time to develop your skills (particularly relevant to marketing graduate jobs!)
-Practising writing also helps with vocabulary expansion

-• Volunteering or community work – read more about how volunteering can boost your employability.
+• Volunteering or community work – read more about how volunteering can boost your employability

 • Techy hobbies like learning to code – showing a willingness to upskill and you enjoy a challenge